Myrica gale

-Myrica gale is a species of flowering plant in the family Myricaceae, native to parts of Japan, North Korea, Russia, mainland Europe, the British Isles and parts of northern North America, in Canada and the United States.
+Myrica gale is a species of flowering plant in the family Myricaceae native to parts of Eurasia and North America.
 Common names include bog-myrtle, sweet willow, Dutch myrtle, and sweetgale.

 Description

-Myrica gale is a deciduous shrub growing to 2 m tall.
+Myrica gale is a deciduous shrub growing to 2 m tall and 1 m wide.
 The leaves are spirally arranged, simple, 2–5 cm long, oblanceolate with a tapered base and broader tip, and a crinkled or finely toothed margin.
-The flowers are catkins, with male and female catkins on separate plants (dioecious).
-The fruit is a small drupe.
+The red–orange flowers are catkins, with male and female catkins on separate plants (dioecious).
+The fruit is a small, waxy drupe.

 Distribution and habitat

-Bog-myrtle is distributed throughout parts of the Northern Hemisphere, including:

-Japan, North Korea, Russia, mainland Europe, the British Isles, Canada and the United States.
+Bog-myrtle is distributed throughout parts of the Northern Hemisphere, including Japan, North Korea, Russia, mainland Europe, the British Isles, Canada and the United States.

 It typically grows in acidic peat bogs, and to cope with these difficult nitrogen-poor growing conditions, the roots have nitrogen-fixing actinobacteria which enable the plants to grow.